The 2d-directed spanning forest converges to the Brownian web: Renewal steps

-Let us recall the definition of the random variables $\{\zeta_{m+1} : m\geq 0\}$, in (\ref{zeta(1)_n}) and Figure \ref{fig:unexplored}, which are i.i.d. with exponentially decaying tails.
+\begin{proof} Let $\ell\geq 0$.
+We will work conditionally on ${\cal G}_{\ell}$.
+Let us recall the definition of the random variables $\{\zeta_{m+1} : m\geq 0\}$ in (\ref{zeta(1)_n}) which are i.i.d. with exponentially decaying tails.
 Let us now show by recursion that, for any $m\geq 0$,